Garden Art - Tips and Ideas - Mailbox Storage

 or any any other useful item that I know I will needing in a day or so.

-By having a usable mailbox stoage area this keeps me from running back and forth for one item time after time and I have a place to store items out of the rain and away from my dog who loves to pick up any item I lay down and run around the yard taunting me.
+By having a usable mailbox storage area this keeps me from running back and forth for one item time after time and I have a place to store items out of the rain and away from my dog who loves to pick up any item I lay down and run around the yard taunting me.

 To make the mail boxes look different each year I have moved them to a different garden.
-I have placed an artifical bird on them or a cute signs.
+I have placed an artificial bird on them or a cute signs.
 Sometimes they get a vine placed near the bottom that will wind its way up the mailbox during the summer.
 One year I had a double decker mailbox.
 The bottom one to use as storage and the top one was open and mainly there for look, but I did have birds use it as a perch.